YachuJoshi/Rooms/README.md

-## Rooms E-commerce Homepage created in React 😋
+## Rooms E-commerce Homepage in React.